Work with your employer beyond 6 months on Working Holiday visa

 • in plant and animal cultivation anywhere in Australia

-• from 17 February 2020, assisting bushfire recovery efforts
+• from 17 February 2020, natural disaster recovery work

-• from 4 April 2020, in critical sectors during the COVID-19 pandemic including agriculture, food processing, health, aged and disability care and childcare
+• from 4 April 2020, in critical sectors, including agriculture, food processing, health, aged and disability care and childcare, anywhere in Australia

 • from 8 May 2021, in the critical sector of tourism and hospitality anywhere in Australia